 One night, the weight of Zach’s thoughts led to self-harming behaviour that resulted in a hospital admission.
 Zach, who was previously playful, creative, energetic, and had a zest for life now felt like it wasn’t worth living anymore.

 Unfortunately, COVID-19 is revealing new challenges to mental health that we have yet to fully grasp.
 The pandemic has made the need for high-quality mental health services more urgent than ever.
-That’s why we need our community to come together.
+That’s why we need you and our community to come together.